Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Introduction

-Information extraction from collided ADS-B packets, such as range, velocity, Angle of Arrival (AoA), etc. is of interest for drone/aircraft avionics, specifically for DAA.
+Information extraction from collided and overlapping ADS-B packets, such as range, velocity, Angle of Arrival (AoA), etc. can contribute to safer navigation of a drone/aircraft.
+These information can improve situational awareness and safety of the detect and avoid (DAA) systems.
+Specifically, joint ranging and \ac{po} estimation enables coherent detection of a single or (collided) multiple ADS-B packets with a significantly lower \ac{per} compared to non-coherent detection.
 To the best of the authors' knowledge, joint estimation of range and \ac{po} for multiple drones/aircrafts using collided ADS-B packets has not been investigated yet.
-Existing blind source separation algorithms suffer from sign ambiguity and require the number of receive antennas not to be lower than the number of drones/aircrafts \cite{luo2018comprehensive,chabriel2014joint,naik2011overview}.
-In this paper, we derive the \ac{ml} cost function for joint range and \ac{po} estimation of multiple drones/aircrafts.
+Existing blind source separation algorithms suffer from sign ambiguity and require the number of receive antennas not to be larger than the number of drones/aircrafts \cite{luo2018comprehensive,chabriel2014joint,naik2011overview}.

+In this paper, we address the problem of joint range and \ac{po} estimation of multiple drones/aircrafts using the collided and overlapping ADS-B packets.
+We analytically derive the \ac{ml} cost function for joint range and \ac{po} estimation of multiple drones/aircrafts.
 Then, a simple solution based on the \ac{em} algorithm is proposed.
 Our proposed estimator enables avionic systems employing cooperative sensors to obtain range information of the surrounding drones/aircrafts while ADS-B packet decoding is not feasible due to collision.
 Furthermore, the estimated range and \ac{po} can be employed for coherent detection of ADS-B packets, which offers higher detection performance.
-Our proposed estimator can estimate the range of multiple drones/aircrafts with a single receive antennas.
+Our proposed estimator can estimate the range of multiple drones/aircrafts with a single receive antenna.